 The insurance company will send their release to your personal injury lawyer.
 Most lawyers use the insurance company release.
-We never used the insurance company release which often makes you responsible for Medicare liens and other items.
-We always use our own release which does not make you agree to provide guarantees.
-Our release also includes some language to settlement is not subject to income tax.
+We usually do not use the insurance company release, which we find to be oppressive.

 After you sign the release, your lawyer will send the release to the insurance company and wait for the insurance company to send the settlement check.

-We send the release by fax or email.
+We send the release to the insurance company by fax or email.
 We usually receive the settlement check within 4-10 days after sending it.

-If your case was settled after a lawsuit was started, New York State law C.P.L.R. § 5003-a, requires that the insurance company send the settlement check within 21 days (including weekends) of the date of making a “tender“, the date the release and stipulation of discontinuance was personally delivered to the insurance company or mailed by certified mail.
+If your case was settled after a lawsuit was started, New York State law C.P.L.R. § 5003-a requires that the insurance company send the settlement check within 21 days (including weekends) of the date of making a “tender,” the date the release and stipulation of discontinuance was personally delivered to the insurance company or mailed by certified mail.